Prince George Is All Grown Up In Q&A With David Attenborough, Siblings

-Prince George is all grown up, in a manner of speaking, in an interview he and his siblings conducted with noted British conservationist David Attenborough, which Kensington Palace posted on its official Instagram account.
+Prince George is all grown up, in a manner of speaking, in an interview he and his siblings conducted with noted British conservationist David Attenborough that Kensington Palace posted on its official Instagram account.

-It may be hard to believe, but the future King of England, who warmed hearts all across the Realm as a little baby, is now seven years old.
+It may be hard to believe, but the future king of England, who warmed hearts all across the realm as a little baby, is now seven years old.
 And though the royal family is keen to allow the younger members of the generation to be photographed, particularly for family photos or other publicity, it’s somewhat of a rarity for the public to hear them speaking.

-However, on Saturday, the palace brought out not only George, but also his siblings Charlotte and Louis for a speaking part.
-In their adorably child-like way, the royal kids conducted an interview with Attenborough, which can be seen in the Instagram post below.
+However, on Saturday, the palace brought out not only George but also his siblings Charlotte and Louis for a speaking part.
+In their adorably childlike way, the royal kids conducted an interview with Attenborough, which can be seen in the Instagram post below.

-The preteen Duke of Cambridge opened things up by asking Attenborough about extinction.
+The young Duke of Cambridge opened things up by asking Attenborough about extinction.

-“Hello David Attenborough!
-What animal do you think will become extinct next?,” he asked, hands in his pockets.
+“Hello, David Attenborough!
+What animal do you think will become extinct next?” he asked, hands in his pockets.

-The environmental advocate responded by saying that he hopes no animals will go extinct ever again, and then advocated for their protection.
+The environmental advocate responded by saying that he hopes no animals will go extinct ever again, and he then advocated for their protection.
 He went on to mention his work with gorillas and how he publicized their plight, which in turn led to donations that helped turn things around for their declining population.

 “So you can save an animal if you want to,” he told the young prince.